wu-lee/rushkoff-archive/docs/_articles/epic-trip.md

 published: false

 ---
-\~pie TripDoug Rushkoff's Testqmen t

-COMIX

-\-

-\-\~ -------

-Testament, by media theorist and culture critic Doug

-Rushkoff, is serialized as a

-monthly comic'book from

-DC/Vertigo and then collected

-into a graphic novel every

-five or six issues-Testament Volume Two: West

-of Eden was just recently released.
-The series

-ranks among the triumvirate of Neil Caiman's

-Sandman, Grant Morrison's Invisibles and Alan

-Moore's Promethea, and alongside Jack Kirby's

-'70s psychedelic cosmologies/comics, The New

-Gods and the Eternals.
+TEXT: jeff newelt

+_Testament_, by media theorist and culture critic Doug Rushkoff, is serialized as a monthly comic book from DC/Vertigo and then collected into a graphic novel every five or six issues--_Testament Volume Two: West of Eden_ was just recently released.
+The series ranks among the triumvirate of Neil Gaiman's _Sandman_, Grant Morrison's _Invisibles_ and Alan Moore's _Promethea_, and alongside Jack Kirby's '70s psychedelic cosmologies/comics, _The New Gods_ and the _Eternals_.

 "Originally, I wanted to do the Eternals," says